algoexpt/algoexpt.github.io/content/posts/self-help/index.md

 says, "will allow you to make a four poster bed like never before and in just 3 days!".

-Then a poor schmuck like myself will come around with no talent in carpentry but plenty of ambition and desire, and I'll think to myself:
-_"hey, the reason I am not a master carpenter is because I don't have this tool yet.
+Then a poor schmuck like myself  comes around with no talent in carpentry but plenty of ambition and desire, and I think to myself: _"hey, the reason I am not a master carpenter is because I don't have this tool yet.
 But what do you know - it's only $30, so I'm going to buy it and look at me go!"_

 So I buy the tool but I still can't make anything better than the dumb chair I used to make before  I had the hammer.

 Eh?
 Where's the 4 poster bed?
 Where's the world famous recognition of my talent?

-Time goes by, the hammer rusts, and in my old age I wonder if there wasn't another tool that would have made me the best carpenter in the world.
+Time goes by, the hammer rusts, and in my old age I regret, "if only I had _this other tool_, I would have been the best carpenter in the world.

 You get my point.
 It's not the tool.
 It's the hand that wields, the brain that thinks, the person who uses the tool.